allonios/pypeliner/docs/what_is_pypeliner.rst

 * File Reader.
 * CSV Reader.
-* And Base classes that should be inherited from when implementing custom reading in order to work cohesively with the appropriate Runner.
+* And base classes that should be inherited from when implementing custom reading in order to work cohesively with the appropriate Runner.

 and you are encouraged check the :doc:`API Reference <./api>` for more information on what pypeliner provides.